 You matter to SOC 2 compliant vendors.

 While SOC 2 isn’t a requirement for SaaS companies, what it says about a company’s services and culture is critical.
-Mishandled data, breaches and other vulnerabilities have caused too much damage.
+Mishandled data, breaches, and other vulnerabilities are just a few of SaaS risks that have caused too much damage.
 SOC 2 and an operating environment that protects valuable data shows to customers, partners, prospects and employees: you matter.

 Ready to start controlling your enterprise SaaS?